tsfloss/Gym-LunarLander-v2/README.md

 ```
 where render_every sets how often the environment should be rendered.

+A pretrained model (see graph below) has been included and can be tested.

 ## Technical Information
 The environment is solved using a Deep Q Learning implementation.
 Due to the immense state space, conventional Q learning using a Q value table is not feasible.
 Hence we use a neural network to predict future actions and train the net using the Q learning algorithm.